otto-torino/django-lineup/README.rst

 .. image:: https://codecov.io/gh/abidibo/django-lineup/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/abidibo/django-lineup

-Navigation system for django sites
+Multiple navigation system for django sites.

+Django Lineup lets you manage a tree of items.
+Each first level node represents a menu you can include in your templates.

 Documentation
 -------------